-The goal in writing prevention strategies is to address major deficiencies in quality of life factors (i.e., deficiencies in power and choice, community integration, status, relationships, competence, health, and safety) and each setting event/predictor identified by the FA.
+The goal in writing prevention strategies is to address major deficiencies in quality of life factors (i.e., deficiencies in power and choice, community integration, status, relationships, competence, health, and safety) and each antecedent/predictor identified by the FA.

-Prevention strategies try to avoid the setting events/predictors that occur prior to the challenging behavior, or to minimize their occurrence and impact when they can't be avoided.
+Prevention strategies try to avoid the antecedents/predictors that precede the challenging behavior, or to minimize their occurrence and impact when they can't be avoided.
 Strategies might also be developed to modify the antecedents so they do not predict the challenging behavior.
-These strategies should be specific, measurable actions that staff or caregivers can do (i.e., not just general ideas).
+These strategies should be specific, measurable actions that staff or caregivers can do (not just general ideas).

-- ✓ Environmental - Changes in the person's environment to avoid, modify, or minimize antecedents/predictors identified in the FA. - ✓ Psychosocial /Interpersonal - More general changes that improve the quality of the person's life and promote obtaining more natural reinforcers via relationships, integration, power and choice, competence, and status or dignity. - List needed changes in the person's life, even if they cannot be achieved right away.
-Tie these identified needs into the broader Person Centered Plan or the Individual Instruction and Support Plan (IISP). - ✓ Intrapersonal - Medical, psychological, and/or psychiatric interventions that address setting events/predictors identified in the FA.
+- ✓ Environmental Changes in the person's environment to avoid, modify, or minimize antecedents/predictors identified in the FA. - ✓ Psychosocial /Interpersonal More general changes that improve the quality of the person's life and promote obtaining more natural reinforcers via relationships, integration, power and choice, competence, and status or dignity. - List needed changes in the person's life, even if they cannot be achieved right away.
+Tie these identified needs into the broader Person Centered Plan or the Individual Instruction and Support Plan (IISP). - ✓ Intrapersonal - Medical, psychological, and/or psychiatric interventions that address antecedents/predictors identified in the FA.